 In order to have a Closed Caption, click the Insert Caption icon and type in the Closed Caption editor that appears on the Canvas.

 In ActivePresenter, you can have as many Closed Captions as you want.
 However, they display in order of time, so there is only one Closed Caption that can be shown at one time.
+The tutorial How to Add Closed Captions is now available on our tutorial page, check it out to see clearly about working with closed captions.

 Add Mouse Cursor Effects for Captured Video